NedaTavakoli/hged_cpp/README.md

-## Preserving Read Mappability with the Minimal Number of Variants
+## Preserving Read Mappability with the Minimum Number of Variants

 ## Dependencies
 - gcc (with C++20 support)